-One of the central tenets of Veterans Recovery Resources is veteran peer support.
-As a “by veterans” organization, our team has been there and understands what veterans are experiencing.
+One of the central tenets of Veterans Recovery Resources is Veteran peer support.
+As a “by Veteran, for Veteran” organization, our team has been there and understands what Veterans are experiencing.

 A 2015 qualitative research study investigated these issues around three overarching themes.